Send to Story

 Sub-stories

-Sub-stories work the exact same as normal Tines stories.
-The only difference being that a sub-story has an Entry action and an Exit action.
-The entry action must be a webhook type action and the Exit action must be a message-only mode event transformation action.
+Sub-stories work exactly the same as normal Tines stories.
+The key difference is that a sub-story has an input action and an output action.
+The input action must be a webhook type action and the output action must be a message-only mode event transform action.

 Enabling a story for Send to Story (creating a sub-story)

-When an event is sent to a sub-story, the entry action will emit an event to its receiver actions.
-Entry actions must be of type Webhook.
+When an event is sent to a Send to Story, the input action will emit an event to its receiver actions.
+Input actions must be of type Webhook.

-The Exit actions are the last action in a sub-story and must be message-only mode event transformation actions.
-The content specified in the Exit action will be emitted by the action that originally sent the event to the sub-story.
+The output actions are the last action in a Send to Story and must be message-only mode event transform actions.
+The content specified in the Exit action will be emitted by the Send to Story action that originally sent the event to the sub-story.

 Access

 Controls who is allowed to send to this story.
-Either select everyone to allow any team send to this story, or select the team that owns the story to restrict access.
+Either select 'All teams' to allow any team to send to this story, select the specific teams that should have acces and/or select current team's members' personal teams to share with all members of the current team that have story run permissions.
+Users must have story manage permissions in the current team to share the story.

 Sending to a sub story